The Monticello Association

 • Gravestones should be in keeping with the surroundings and respect the historic nature of the property.

 • The Custodian must pre-approve all gravestone designs.
 Family members are encouraged to seek this review before having the marker made.
-Disputes over design of markers may be appealed to the Interment Committee.
+Disputes over design of markers may be appealed to the Committee on Interments.

 • Size: Stones should be no wider than 34” at the base and no more than 44” above the ground.
 Adjoining plots may share a wider stone.